NogginBops/ImGui.NET_OpenTK_Sample/README.md

 To do that, right click your project (all projects referencing ImGui.NET), click "Properties", click "Build", and change the "Platform target" to "x86".

 To see more info and a potential fix you can take a look at issue #2.

-## Remember to enable/disable OpenGL features after use!

-Note that `ImGuiController.Render()` enables and disables some OpenGL features.
-The following is a list of state that `ImGuiController.Render()` changes:

-- Disbles blending
-- Disables scissor test
-- Disables culling
-- Disables depth test
-- Changes blend function
-- Changes scissor rectangle
-- Changes the shader program in use
-- Sets texture unit `0`'s `Texture2D` to `zero`
-- Sets blend equation to `FuncAdd`
-- Sets blend func to `SrcAlpha`, `OneMinusSrcAlpha`
-- Unbinds any Vertex Array Object